 - Pulse ingredients in a blender or food processor until you get the consistency you prefer.

-Easy, right??
-Here's a breakdown of how I make it…
+I told you it was easy!!
+Here's a breakdown of how to make it:

 Hope you enjoy this easy-peasy homemade salsa recipe as much as we do.

 Have you checked out ShelfCooking.com yet?
 Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without slaving away in the kitchen!

 Basically every parent's dream, right?
 Join our Shelf Cooking Community today!

 Looking for other helpful posts?

 - Check out how I make my meal plan and grocery haul for a family of EIGHT!

 - Need a dinner to go with that homemade salsa?
 Try this delicious and easy taco soup recipe!